viamrobotics/docs/docs/components/arm/xarm7.md

 # SMEs: William Spies
 ---

-Configuring a `xArm7` arm allows you to integrate a [UFACTORY xArm 7](https://www.ufactory.cc/product-page/ufactory-xarm-7) robotic arm into a Viam-based robot.
+Configure a `xArm7` arm to integrate a [UFACTORY xArm 7](https://www.ufactory.cc/product-page/ufactory-xarm-7) into your robot.

 Configure a `xArm7` arm as follows: